kmaeda16/RCGAToolbox/README.md

 # RCGAToolbox

 RCGAToolbox is a MATLAB toolbox that contains two real-coded genetic algorithms (RCGAs): the unimodal normal distribution crossover with minimal generation gap (UNDX/MGG) and the real-coded ensemble crossover star with just generation gap (REXstar/JGG).
 The stochastic ranking method is implemented to efficiently handle constrained optimization problems.
 RCGAToolbox not only provides access to RCGAs but also several useful features for parameter estimation in systems biology.
-For demos, run scripts in `RCGAToolbox/doc/demo`.
-User guide can be found in `RCGAToolbox/doc/`.
+For demos, run scripts in `RCGAToolbox/doc/demo`. <a href="https://github.com/kmaeda16/RCGAToolbox/blob/master/doc/RCGAToolbox_UserGuide_v1.4.pdf">User guide</a> can be found in `RCGAToolbox/doc/`.
 Video tutorials are available on <a href="https://www.youtube.com/playlist?list=PLOpE8E-aX1H8qqWvf1YSoN2nA6O-2wfYA">YouTube</a>.

 ## License